burkeazbill/terminal-banners/README.md

 - Support for MacOS
 - Support for VMware Horizon Desktop Pool (Only displayed if run on VMware Horizon Desktop)

-## Example Screenshots: (NOTE: Right side of IP will show Public IP - just showing local for screenshots)
+## Example Screenshots:

+NOTE: Right side of IP will show Public IP - just showing local for screenshots

+Banner running on Ubuntu: red, blue, orange, green, and purple fades shown:

 ![Red theme running on Ubuntu](images/banner-red-ubuntu.png)